ConnorDeMeyer/ECS/README.md

  - `Render()`
  - `LateRender()`

-You can also specify the Update interval by creating a static floatingPoint variable inside the class given the corresponding name:
+You can also specify the Update interval by creating a static floating point variable inside the class given the corresponding name:
  - `PreUpdateInterval`
  - `UpdateInterval`
  - `LateUpdateInterval`